At times, the task of how to get out of debt seems overwhelming and maybe impossible.

 - Find motivation from one of the best selling books on debt?

-- Actually agree to learn how to budget money?
+- Actually, agree to learn how to budget money?

 Your pay off debt plan needs to hold you accountable on how money is spent each and every month.
 Remember, the goal is to become debt free!
 Then, you can live differently than most people.

-When paying off debt, there are a couple different ways to pay off debt – debt snowball or debt avalanche.
+When paying off debt, there are a couple of different ways to pay off debt – debt snowball or debt avalanche.

 With a debt snowball, the smallest debt is paid off first and then snowballed into the remaining debts.
 With debt avalanche (also referred to as debt stacking), the largest interest rate is paid off first and working through to the smallest interest rate.